jupyter/nbconvert/docs/source/architecture.rst

 Once the notebook is loaded, it is preprocessed...

-.. _preprocessors:
+.. _processors:

-Preprocessors
+Processors
 -------------

-A :class:`.Preprocessor` is an object that transforms the content of the notebook to be exported.
+A :class:`.Processor` is an object that transforms the content of the notebook to be exported.
-The result of a preprocessor being applied to a notebook is always a notebook.
+The result of a processor being applied to a notebook is always a notebook.
 These operations include re-executing the cells, stripping output, removing bundled outputs to separate files, etc.
-If you want to add operations that modify a notebook before exporting, a preprocessor is the place to start.
+If you want to add operations that modify a notebook before exporting, a processor is the place to start.

 .. seealso::

-    `Custom Preprocessors <nbconvert_library.html#Custom-Preprocessors>`_
+    `Custom Processors <nbconvert_library.html#Custom-Processors>`_

 Once a notebook is preprocessed, it's time to convert the notebook into the destination format.